dragonflydb/documentation/docs/migrating-to-dragonfly/00-migration-overview.md

 Within this section, we present a diverse range of migration techniques designed to accommodate different requirements.
 Whether your priority is to minimize downtime or ease process, we have tailored approaches to suit your specific needs.

-### Balancing Downtime and Simplicity

-Some of our migration techniques necessitate a brief downtime window, albeit accompanied by straightforward setup and execution steps.
+- **Balancing Downtime and Simplicity:** Some of our migration techniques necessitate a brief downtime window, albeit accompanied by straightforward setup and execution steps.
 These approaches enable you to swiftly migrate your Redis-based applications to Dragonfly with minimal hassle.

-### Navigating Complexity for Zero Downtime

-In scenarios where downtime is not an option, we offer advanced techniques that demand a deeper understanding of both Redis and Dragonfly.
+- **Navigating Complexity for Zero Downtime:** In scenarios where downtime is not an option, we offer advanced techniques that demand a deeper understanding of both Redis and Dragonfly.
 These methods, while more intricate, empower you to migrate without interrupting your application's availability.

 ## Choosing Your Migration Path

 Selecting the right migration technique is pivotal to achieving a successful transition.
 Assess your application's requirements, current infrastructure, and tolerance for downtime when deciding which approach aligns best with your objectives.

+When migrating from a Redis instance:

+- [Snapshot and Restore](./01-from-redis-instance/00-snapshot-and-restore.md) presents the simplest entry point.
+- Dive into the [Replication](./01-from-redis-instance/01-replication.md) technique for enhanced data consistency and reduced downtime.
+- For a more intricate configuration offering minimal to no downtime, explore the [Sentinel Promotion](./01-from-redis-instance/02-sentinel-promotion.md) technique.

 ## Embracing the Dragonfly Advantage